 The Trimester 2 intake occurs mid year, please refer to key dates for closing dates for applications.
 If you have already completed an application, you will need to log in via the Residences Login to do your Trimester 2 application as you have already registered and created a profile.

 Assistance is also available via the Off Campus Housing Service for students who may miss out.

 Once you have received your offer email you will need to pay the appropriate fees and accept your offer online by the date specified in the email.
 When accepting your offer you will be accepting the terms and conditions within the:

 Failure to accept your online offer by the date outlined in your email will automatically forfeit your accommodation place.

-Note: For Studio Apartments (NRAS) you will also select your chosen room at this stage and will be required to provide supporting documentation for the income declaration step.
+Note: For Studio Apartments (NRAS) you will also need to choose your room at this stage and will be required to provide the supporting documentation for the income declaration step.

 No. Many students miss out on a room each trimester and then have to search for alternative accommodation.
 Once you have accepted your License Agreement, you are legally obligated to honour the agreement until the date specified.
 Most students are offered a License Agreement for the full academic year, however agreements for exchange students are usually for a single trimester.
 You should also be aware that once you accept the residency agreement, you are bound by the terms and conditions of that agreement.
 If you do vacate before the specified date on your agreement, you will incur financial penalties.